 Another bicycle helmet innovation is the "Multifunctional Bicycle Helmet."
-It uses announce their presence and intended direction (Tsai et al.).
+It uses Internet-of-Things (IoT) technologies and functions to improve rider convenience and safety.
+The Multifunctional Bicycle Helmet includes technology that allows riders to safely and hands-free announce their presence and intended direction (Tsai et al.).
 It offers an embedded turn signal that can indicate direction with the tilt of a head, LED light strips automatically activated at dusk, cyclist GPS positioning, and sensors that detect approaching vehicles (Tsai et al.).
 The MBH offers an impressive array of safety features but has yet to reach the market (Tsai et al.).
 It is also absent from the injury detection features found in other safety equipment.